anz-bank/syslgen-examples/README.md

 # SYSLGEN Examples

-Examples of rest api code generation using `syslgen`.
+This is an example repo showing the generation of REST API client and server code using`syslgen`.
+The example application consists an API Server that stores tasks, and a client CLI tool that makes API calls to the server.

-See `examples/todos.sysl` for the rest api description that has been created for the following service : `http://jsonplaceholder.typicode.com/`
+See `codegen/model/todos.sysl` for the rest api description

-## How to build code
+## Getting Started

-### Get syslgen binary
+### Get Syslgen

-`syslgen` is expected to be available as a download in near future.

-Currently the only way to get syslgen binary is by building it like so:
+#### Download Binary

+`syslgenv0.2.8` can be downloaded as a binary from [https://github.com/anz-bank/sysl/releases/tag/v0.2.8](https://github.com/anz-bank/sysl/releases/tag/v0.2.8)

+You can then add it to your PATH using `sudo ln -s <absolute-path-to-gosysl-binary> /usr/local/bin/syslgen`

+#### Build from Source

+To get the latest version, you can also download and build the binary like so:
 Assumes you have Go installed.
 ```
 export GOPATH=$HOME/gopath